DolbyIO/rts-uikit-ios/README.md

   * Choose and add these packages `DolbyIORTSCore`,  `DolbyIORTSUIKit`, and `DolbyIOUIKit` to the target.
   * Click the `Add Package` button.
 * Copy and replace the code in `ContentView.swift` with the code snippet below.
-* Compile and Run on an iOS target
+* Compile and Run on an iOS target.

 ```swift
 import SwiftUI